 We feel that it's important to outline the process so you can feel comfortable knowing what to expect.

 Next, one of our friendly technicians will take you to the testing area.
-They will perform an assessment of your vision, an estimate of your new glasses prescription, a reading from your current glasses, a digital image of your retina, and color vision and depth perception tests.
+They will perform an assessment of your vision, an estimate of your new glasses prescription, a digital image of your retina, and color vision and depth perception tests.
 The technician will provide this information to the doctor.